freeCodeCamp/guide/src/pages/ruby/ruby-on-rails/index.md

 ## Ruby on Rails is open source
 So not only is it free to use, you can also help make it better.
 More than 3,000 people already have contributed code to <a href='https://github.com/rails/rails' target='_blank' rel='nofollow'>Rails</a>.
 It’s easier than you think to become one of them.

+## Rails Guides
+The [Rails guides](http://guides.rubyonrails.org/ "Rails Guides") are designed to make you immediately productive with Rails, and to help you understand how all of the pieces fit together.
+They contain quick tutorials to help you get started as well as articles that go into more depth on specific Rails conventions.